This page provides the following information:

-The food dollar series measures annual expenditures by U.S. consumers on domestically produced food.
-This data series is composed of three primary series—the marketing bill series, the industry group series, and the primary factor series—that shed light on different aspects of the food supply chain.
-This new and expanded food dollar series provides an improved overview of the food system, with more accurate and informative estimates of the farm share and the distribution of food-dollar value-added shares over time.
-(See Marketing Bill FAQs.)
+The Food Dollar Series measures annual expenditures by U.S. consumers on domestically produced food.
+This data series is composed of three primary series—the marketing bill series, the industry group series, and the primary factor series—that describe different aspects of the food supply chain.
+The Food Dollar Series provides an overview of the food system, with informative estimates of the farm share and the distribution of value-added shares of each dollar spent on food over time.

-Marketing bill statistics for food commodities have been published annually since the 1940s by USDA's Economic Research Service (ERS).
-The Agricultural Marketing Act of 1946 mandated that USDA measure the costs of marketing U.S. agricultural commodities.
-Due to measurement problems, the discontinuation of several underlying data sources, and increased interest in evolving supply-chain relationships, ERS has replaced the marketing bill series with the new food dollar series.
-The food dollar series uses input-output analysis to calculate the food dollar and its components for the years 1993 to 2017.
+Marketing bill statistics for food commodities have been published annually since the 1940s by the U.S. Department of Agriculture.
+The Agricultural Marketing Act of 1946 mandated that USDA measure the cost of marketing U.S. agricultural commodities.
+USDA, ERS replaced the marketing bill series with the Food Dollar Series in 2011.
+This was due to measurement problems, the discontinuation of several underlying data sources, and increased interest in evolving supply chain relationships.
+The Food Dollar Series uses input-output (IO) analysis to calculate the food dollar and its components for the 1993–2022 period.
 The series is updated annually.

-Input-output analysis generates food dollar estimates (and food-and-beverage dollar estimates) for three expenditure categories—total expenditures, at-home expenditures, and away-from-home expenditures.
+Input-output analysis generates food dollar estimates (and food and beverage dollar estimates) for three food expenditure categories—total expenditures, at-home expenditures, and away-from-home expenditures.
 For each expenditure category, three primary dollar series are generated:

-- Because the market value of all food dollar expenditures equals the value added by all food dollar supply chain industries, the industry group value-added series divides the food dollar into total value added for 12 industry groups: agribusiness; farm production; food processing; packaging; transportation services; energy; wholesale trade; retail trade; foodservices; finance and insurance; advertising; and legal and accounting services.
+- Because the market value of all food dollar expenditures equals the value added by all food supply chain industries, the industry group series divides the food dollar into total value added for 12 industry groups: agribusiness; farm production; food processing; packaging; transportation services; energy; wholesale trade; retail trade; foodservices; finance and insurance; advertising; as well as legal and accounting services.

-- The primary factor series divides the food dollar into the value contributions of four primary production factor groups—salary and benefits, property income, output taxes, and imports.
-Then a cross-tabulation table divides the food dollar into the primary factor returns for each industry group.
+- The primary factor series divides the food dollar into the value contributions of four primary production-factor groups, including salary and benefits, property income, output taxes, and imports.
+Then a cross tabulation table divides the food dollar into the primary-factor returns for each industry group.
 All estimates are reported in both nominal (current price) and real (inflation adjusted) dollars.